lingduoduo/System-Design/README.md

   - Retrieval service: retrieve posts that a user has not seen, or which has comments also unseen by them.
   - Ranking service: ranks the retrieval posts by assigning an engagement score to each one.
   - Re-ranking service: modifies the list of posts by incorporating additional logic and using filters (e.g. special topics).

+## Design an evaluation framework for ads ranking

+#### Objectives

+- Maximize revenue by showing users ads they are more likely to click on.
+The ads are placed only on user’s timelines, and each click generates the same revenue.

+#### Data Collection and Preparation

+- Users: user_id, geo, demo, country, language, time zone
+  - Ads previously clicked by user
+- Ads: advertiser id, ad group id, campaign id, category, subcategory, image or video
+  - Embedding layer converts sparse features, such as advertiser ids into dense feature vectors.
+  - Use pre-trained models such as SImCLR to convert unstructured data (image) into a feature vector.
+  - Text normalization, tokenization, tokens to ids to create embeddings for category and subcategory.
+  - Total impressions/clicks on the ad, advertiser, campaign
+- User ads interactions: user_id, ad, interaction_type(impression, click, etc), location, timestamp
+  - Scaled numerical values to bring them into a similar range

+#### Model Development and Training

+Pointwise Learning to Rank (LTR) - take a <user, ad> pair as input and predict the user will click on the ad.

+Binary classification task:

+- Positive label: click the ad
+- Negative label: does not click the ad in lease than x sec

+Models:

+- LR : nonlinear, unable to capture feature interactions
+- Feature crossing + LR: manual, unable to capture complex feature interactions; sparsity
+- GBDT: inefficient for continual learning, cannot benefit from embedding layers
+- GBDT + LR: use GBDT for feature selection and extraction, cannot learn pairwise feature interaction, continual learning is slow.
+Fine-tuning GBDT models on new data takes time, which slows down continual learning.
+- NN:
+  - simple NN: using the original features as input, a NN outputs the click prob
+  -  two-tower models: two encoders: user encoder and ad encoder: the similarity between ad and user embeddings is used to determined the relevance, that is, the click prob
+  - Given the feature space unusually huge and sparse, most features are zeros, hard for NN to learn the task effectively
+  - Difficult to capture all pairwise feature interactions
+- Deep & Cross Networks:
+  - Deep NN: automatically capture complex and generalizable features sing DNN
+  - Cross NN: automatically captures feature interactions and learns good feature crosses.
+- Factorization Machines
+  - Embedding based model which improves LR by automatically modeling all pairwise feature interactions.
+  - Efficiently capture pairwise interactions between features.
+  - FM can’t learn sophisticated higher-order interactions from features.
+- Deep Factorization Machines
+  - Combine NN and FM.
+Deep NN captures sophisticated higher-order features, and an FM captures lower-level pairwise feature interactions.

+Choosing the lost function:

+Loss = L(cross entropy of click)

+Evaluation:

+- Offline metrics: precision, recall, ROC curve to understand the trade off between the true positive rate and false positive rate.
+AUC to summarize the performance of the binary classification with numerical values.
+  - Online metrics: CTR, CVR, revenue, lift, hide rate.

+#### Deployment (and Online ML Services)

+- Data preparation pipeline
+  - Compute online and batch features
+  - Continuously generate online features, eg. Number of ad imps, clicks, convs
+- Continual learning pipeline
+  - Continually fine-tuning the model on new training data, evaluating the new model, and deploying the model if it improve the metrics.
+- Prediction pipeline
+  - take a query user as input and outputs a list of ads ranked by the click probabilities.
+  - Retrieval service: employ a candidate generation service to efficiently narrow down the available pool of ads to a small subset of ads.
+  - Ranking service: fetch the candidate ads front the candidate generation service, ranks them based on click probability, and outputs the top ads.
+Once the static and dynamic features are obtained, the raningk service uses the model to get a predicted click probability for each candidate ad.
+The probability is used to rank the ads and to output those with the highest click probability.
+  - Re-ranking service: the list of ads by incorporating additional logic and heuristics, e.g. diversity of ads by removing very similar ads from the list.

 - Proximity Service